Sociology

 Abstract

 One of the major public health issues in nations around the world is the increasing rate of childhood obesity, alongside lacking health awareness among parents and peer groups.
 Over the past decade, obesity has increased in children and adolescents.
-Many an intervention have been associated with obesity and overweight in children and some bad consequences of physical, psychological, and social nature related to childhood obesity have been anticipated.
+Many an intervention have been associated with obesity and overweight in children, and some bad consequences of physical, psychological, and social nature related to childhood obesity have been anticipated.
 Public health officials and social institutions have been looking for the factors that cause childhood obesity, and intervention strategies of various types are used for the prevention and control of these causes.
 Communication and information on health issues at the public level in society is an important concern to the government and policymakers of a nation.
-Official institutions apart from academics are putting efforts to obtain research-based data for valid and helpful data to be used as background knowledge while devising public health policies.
+Official institutions, apart from academics, are putting efforts into obtaining research-based data for valid and helpful data to be used as background knowledge while devising public health policies.
 This manuscript aims to serve the purpose of a systematic review of validated studies on the social health phenomenon of overweight and obesity in children between 4-10 years of age.
 The findings suggest childhood obesity can be controlled at the public level by applying effective interventions such as nutrition practices, increased physical activities, and health education for parents, teachers, peers, and children themselves.

 Introduction

 “Public Health” is a multidisciplinary topic for research and scientific studies.
-It has been a concern to scholars from different fields such as social sciences, psychology, medicine, public administration, technology, and education and communication disciplines.
+It has been a concern to scholars from different fields, such as social sciences, psychology, medicine, public administration, technology, and education and communication disciplines.

 Chapter 1.